-- In Barcelona, the GAC agreed to consider establishing a Working Group to coordinate GAC engagement in the work of the New gTLD Subsequent Procedures PDP.
-During ICANN64, the GAC will discuss whether an informal email-list based focal group is acceptable and can lead to effective intersessional work of the GAC on this matter. - 2.
+- In Barcelona, the GAC agreed to consider establishing a Working Group to coordinate GAC engagement in the work of the New gTLD Subsequent Procedures PDP6.
+During ICANN64, the GAC will be invited to confirm recent arrangements initiated by the GAC Leadership and to provide additional input and guidance on these policy matters. - 2.
 Regarding Timing of and Process for initiating a new round of New gTLD applications, the GAC will consider: - a.
 To what extent the criteria established in the Helsinki GAC Advice are anticipated to being met in view of the initiation of new rounds of applications - b.
 Whether impact assessment of the new gTLD Program is adequate and adequately taken into account in policy development - c.
 Whether CCT Review recommendations identified as prerequisites to future rounds have been considered in a satisfactory manner by both the ICANN Board and the New gTLD Subsequent Procedure PDP WG